bugsnag/bugsnag-js/CONTRIBUTING.md

 lerna publish from-git --dist-tag next
 ```

-The `--npm-tag next` part ensures that it is not installed by unsuspecting users who do not specify a version.
+The `--dist-tag next` part ensures that it is not installed by unsuspecting users who do not specify a version – npm automatically adds the `latest` tag to a published module unless one is specified.

 If you want to publish the release to the CDN, use the following command: